offbyone/ideas/content/old/general-thoughts/on-solitude.md

 Even if we're not doing something in the same room, or even if we're fighting about something, it feels right to know that she's here, and that -- if I wanted to -- I could just walk up the stairs and talk to her.
 This week, though, I haven't had that comfort, and I can feel a difference.

-So, as to how this relates to monogamy and all that other rot\...
+So, as to how this relates to monogamy and all that other rot...

 I have something so good here that even a week of it being gone feels unnatural and empty.
 This is no more "my'" house than, I imagine, it would be "Hers."
 Rather, it's ours, and so is everything else that I've gained in the years Char's been with me.
-The idea of trading that in for a string of entertaining, but ultimately unsatisfying 'partners'\...
+The idea of trading that in for a string of entertaining, but ultimately unsatisfying 'partners'...
 Well, I'd have to be insane.

 I think that I've failed to accurately convey my feelings here, but I suppose the limit of my wordsmithing has been reached.